marten-de/projects-md/mchess/README.md

 Another weakness is the reliance of the bot on human experience.
 So far, many of the evaluation factors that the bot uses as parameters to judge a certain board position, are given by me.
 I only have average playing strength, so this is certainly not ideal, but at least I can rely on extensive research in this field.
 However, even if I was a strong player, it would still not be clear if the parameters combine well, or if they would need to be tweaked in order to become more reasonable.
 This would need to be tested with massive simulations and different sets of parameters.
 It is certainly doable, but simulating a lot of games needs speed, so the previously given weakness needs to be addressed first.
 Another idea would be to try and eliminate the human factor completely by using a deep learning approach.
 This is something that I want to try in the future, especially to see how this AI-bot would compare against the algorithm-based (conventional) bot.

 Lastly, I suspect that the issues given in the previous paragraph lead to some unpredictable behavior of the bot.
-This could explain the massive spread in puzzle performance: The bot is able to solve very hard puzzles of almost 2800 rating, but at the same time it fails some extremely easy puzzles of below 500 rating.
+This could explain the massive spread in puzzle performance: The bot is able to solve very hard puzzles of almost 2800 rating, but at the same time it fails some extremely easy puzzles of below 500 rating (edit: this might be due to very low calculation time given during the testing).
 I didn't look into this issue closely yet, it could also be possible that the bot finds a strong move in those positions, but since it is not the absolute best move (as found by stockfish engine), it is rejected and the puzzle counts as failed.
 This is more likely for easy puzzles, since very hard puzzles usually only have 1 good move, with all of the other moves being much worse.
 However, random unexplainable blunders also happened during game testing, and this is more concerning.
 It will be one of the next issues that I need to address.

 ### Developing Process: